xebialabs/blueprint-cli/README.md

 # XL CLI

 Project for XL DevOps as Code command line interface.
+Released binaries of XL CLI can/should be found at https://dist.xebialabs.com/public/xl-cli/.

 ## Environment